Stochastically modeled weakly reversible reaction networks with a single linkage class: Main result

 Our main result is the following. \begin{thm} Consider a weakly reversible, binary mass action system $(\S,\C,\Re, \kappa)$ that has a single linkage class, and let $X$ be the associated continuous time Markov chain.
 Assume that for each $S\in \S$, $\{S, 2S\} \cap \C\neq \emptyset$.
 Then $X$ is positive recurrent. \end{thm}

-To prove Theorem \ref{thm:main} we will use Foster-Lyapunov functions, the notion of tiers, and properties of the associated embedded discrete time Markov chain.
+To prove Theorem \ref{thm:main} we will use Foster-Lyapunov functions, the notion of tiers \reply{(explained and defined in the next section)}, and properties of \reply{an associated $n-$step} embedded discrete time Markov chain.
 Specifically, consider the entropy-like function $V\colon \R^d_{\geq0}\to \R_{\geq0}$ defined by with the convention $0 \ln{0}=0$.
-Notably, this function has been shown to be a Lyapunov function for the deterministic models of \emph{complex balanced} mass action systems \cite{HornJack72, Horn72}, and in connection with \emph{tier sequences} in \cite{AndBounded_ONE2011,AndGAC_ONE2011}.
-It has been further utilized to study the stability of stochastic models of mass action systems in different works, including \cite{ACGW:lyapunov, AK2018, ACKN2018, dembo2018}.
-Here, we will show that $V$ can be utilized as Foster-Lyapunov function for the $r-$step discrete time embedded chain, even though it may not be a Foster-Lyapunov function for the continuous time Markov chain $X$ itself.
+Notably, this function has been shown to be a Lyapunov function for the deterministic models of \emph{complex balanced} mass action systems \cite{HornJack72, Horn72}, and\reply{, in connection with \emph{tier sequences}, for those models that are weakly reversible and have a single linkage class} \cite{AndBounded_ONE2011,AndGAC_ONE2011}.
+It has been further utilized to study the stability of stochastic models of mass action systems in different works, including \cite{ACGW:lyapunov, AK2018, ACKN2018, dembo2018}. \reply{In this paper}, we will show that $V$ can be utilized as a Foster-Lyapunov function for the $n-$step discrete time embedded chain, \reply{for a specially chosen positive integer $n$,} even though it may not be a Foster-Lyapunov function for the continuous time Markov chain $X$ itself.

 In the following example we show how Theorem \ref{thm:main} can be applied, and how the function $V$ cannot be readily used as Foster-Lyapunov function for $X$. \begin{example} Consider the mass action system